 The junior senator from Kentucky, Rand Paul is the heir to his father’s political franchise.
 And now that Ron Paul, former congressman from Texas and three-time presidential candidate, has retired from politics, Senator Paul has filled the void.

-Among Republican voters, Paul is tied with New Jersey Gov. Chris Christie at 15.3 percent for the lead in the prospective Republican field, RealClearPolitics.com reports on Nov.
-12, 2013.
-He has emerged as a leading voice for libertarianism within the Republican Party, conducting a headline-grabbing filibuster against drones and floating the idea of a US Supreme Court challenge to government surveillance of phone records.
-Paul is also a tea party favorite.
+Paul has emerged as a leading voice for libertarianism within the Republican Party, conducting a headline-grabbing filibuster against drones and floating the idea of a US Supreme Court challenge to government surveillance of phone records.
+Paul also has tea party appeal.

-But in late October, Paul hit a serious bump over charges of plagiarism in his speeches and other writings.
-He has admitted “mistakes” and promised to use footnotes, but his defiant response has raised questions about his ability to withstand the pressure cooker of a presidential campaign and the presidency itself.
+But in late October 2013, Paul hit a serious bump over charges of plagiarism in his speeches and other writings.
+He has admitted “mistakes” and promised to use footnotes, but his defiant response raised questions about his ability to withstand the pressure cooker of a presidential campaign and the presidency itself.

 At times, Paul plays nice with the Republican establishment.
-He is supporting the senior senator from Kentucky, Senate minority leader Mitch McConnell, against a tea party challenge for the Republican nomination for the seat.
+He gave crucial support to the senior senator from Kentucky, now-majority leader Mitch McConnell, in his successful reelection in 2014.

 In July 2013, Paul laid out what his presidential campaign appeal might look like.

 “I’m the kind of candidate, if I were to be a national candidate, that would be someone that says, ‘You know, young people, Republicans, we will protect your privacy, we do care about the Internet, we do want to promote a less aggressive foreign policy – a strong national defense, but a less aggressive foreign policy,' ” Paul said on New Hampshire radio station WGIR-AM.